 Pea protein can be a good source of muscle growth if paired with resistance training.
 In such cases, consuming enough protein is also essential to build muscle out of protein.
 Studies have shown that if you add exercise with pea protein, it can aid in muscle growth as well as increase muscle strength.

-To achieve the best results, you can consume pea protein within 2 hours of strength-resistance exercise.
+You can consume pea protein within 2 hours of strength-resistance exercise to achieve the best results.
 Furthermore, pea protein comprises all the essential amino acids that aid in muscle protein synthesis.

 Pea protein dangers

 Much like health benefits, pea protein also has some negative impacts.
 It includes: